AmberL23/github-docs-example/README.md

   end
 end
 ```
-- Make note of where the backtick button is located.
+- Make note of where the backtick character key is located.
-- It should appear above the tab key
+- It should appear above the tab key,
 - but it may vary based on your keyboard layout.

 ![backtick](https://github.com/AmberL23/github-docs-example/assets/142250106/410b80ab-d6bb-4a4c-a2fe-06a665ba1f96)